The Jetset Society performing as a live band at a ball in Vienna

 • Flexible live band lineups from 4 to 11 musicians.

-Quick orientation for ball committees and organisers
+Quick guidance for ball committees and organisers

 Graduation ball & school ball